sukiperumal/coco-AI-assistant/README.md

 User Interface Enhancement: Develop a graphical user interface (GUI) or web interface to complement the voice interactions and provide a visual representation of the assistant's responses.

 Thank you for using Coco - Virtual Voice Assistant!
 We hope it proves to be a helpful and engaging tool for you.
-Project Creation - January 2022
+Project Timeline : January 2022 - Present